xioren/ImageGoblin/README.md

 ### This Program:

-+ is a web scraping tool specifically for the discovery and retrieval of images on a webpage/server in the highest possible quality
++ is a web scraping tool specifically for the discovery and retrieval of images on a web server in the highest possible quality
 + is a work in progress

 ### Requirements